Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Organized tours with local guides are strongly suggested for The Largest of the marquesas islands.
 This approach safety on challenging roads, access to remote locations, and deep cultural and historical context from knowledgeable locals.
 Most pensions arrange tours with trusted operators.

 Self-drive travel is an option if you rent a 4x4.
 However, local knowledge may be missed, and navigation can be difficult on unmarked, rugged roads.
-Many historical sites require local insight for discovery and interpretation.
+Many historical sites require local understanding for discovery and interpretation.

 Air Tahiti connects Nuku Hiva (NUQ) to Hiva Oa (AUQ), Ua Pou (UAP), and Tahiti (PPT).
 Flights between Marquesas islands are comparatively short.